FreddieBoi/Awesomeness-Spotify/README.md

 Installation
 ------------
-To install the [Awesomeness](http://awesomenessapp.herokuapp.com/ "Home of the Awesomeness App") Spotify App (on Windows 7), just run the `install.bat` script.
-Then start Spotify and search for `spotify:app:awesomeness`.
+To install the [Awesomeness](http://awesomenessapp.herokuapp.com/ "Home of the Awesomeness App") Spotify App (on Windows 7):
++ Run the `install.bat` script.
++ Start Spotify and search for `spotify:app:awesomeness`.

 About
 -----